Proprietary Trading – Pros And Cons (A Personal Experience – Prop Trading Strategies)

 Furthermore, why keep your capital locked up as collateral (and be at risk) when you can use leverage?

-Proprietary firms offer multiple trading platforms:
+Proprietary trading firms offer multiple trading platforms:

-Prop firms normally let you choose among several platforms.
+Proprietary firms normally let you choose among several platforms.
 As a retail client, you are bound to whatever the firm offers you.

 Proprietary trading lets you diversify and reduce risk: